 It is possible to get an HSV infection by coming into direct contact with another person’s cold sore or infected area of their skin.

 It is also possible to pass on the virus through bodily fluids, such as saliva.
 However, transmission of HSV is more likely during a cold sore outbreak.

 Once a person has contracted the virus, it remains in their body for life.
 Many people find that the first outbreak is the worst.
 Other individuals only ever have one outbreak.

 For some people, specific factors seem to trigger a cold sore outbreak, such as:

 - hormonal changes, such as those during menstruation

 - changes in weather or strong sunlight

-Antiviral creams for cold sores are widely available OTC or online, but a doctor can prescribe a stronger antiviral medication for more severe outbreaks.
+Antiviral creams for cold sores are widely available over the counter.
+A doctor can prescribe a stronger antiviral medication for more severe outbreaks.

-A person can reduce the risk of getting or spreading HSV by:
+A person can reduce the risk of contracting or transmitting HSV by: